What is a B'nei Mitzvah?*

 B'nei Mitzvah is an affirmation of Jewish learning, a celebration of community, and recognition of a change in status.
 After their B'nei Mitzvah, young people at Kol Tzedek are full adult members of the community and, as such, can count in a minyan, join committees, and vote at congregational meetings.

-Kol Tzedek B’nei Mitzvah are guided by the values of Talmud Torah (sacred learning), Simcha (joyful celebration) and Tzniut (modesty).
+Kol Tzedek B'nei Mitzvah are guided by the values of Talmud Torah (sacred learning), Simcha (joyful celebration), and Anavah (humility).

 "The world stands on three things: Torah, prayer, and acts of lovingkindness." - Pirkei Avot.